conradakunga/Blog/_posts/2025-01-12-validating-net-settings-part-2-validating-using-fluentvalidation.md

     }
     ```

-In our next post, we will examine how the built-in .NET pipeline can help validate our settings.
+Our next post will examine how the built-in .NET pipeline can help validate our settings.

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-01-12%20-%20Validating%20Settings%20-%20FluentValidation).